hassio-addons/addon-tailscale/tailscale/DOCS.md

 When not set, the add-on by default will advertise routes to your subnets on all supported interfaces.

-**Note:** If you only want to access your local subnet from other clients on your tailnet, but you don't want to access other clients on your tailnet from your local subnet, you don't need to disable the `userspace_networking` option.

 ### Option: `funnel`

 This requires Tailscale Proxy to be enabled.